Make Way for Tomorrow: Reception

 Writing for Night and Day in 1937, Graham Greene gave the film a neutral review, summarizing it as "a depressing picture about an old couple".
 Greene noted that the overall effect the audience receives is "a sense of misery and inhumanity ... left vibrating in the nerves", and commented that the description from Paramount gave a distinctly different expectation of the actual film.

+Archer Winsten in the New York Post wrote that director McCarey “had the guts to lay strong hands on a tragic subject and follow it to the end without a single concession to popular taste.”

 McCarey himself believed that it was his finest film.
 When he accepted his Academy Award for Best Director for The Awful Truth, which was released the same year, he said, "Thanks, but you gave it to me for the wrong picture."

 Make Way for Tomorrow earned good reviews when originally released in Japan, where it was seen by screenwriter Kogo Noda.
 Years later, it provided an inspiration for the script of Tokyo Story (1953), written by Noda and director Yasujirō Ozu.

 Orson Welles said of the film, "It would make a stone cry," and rhapsodized about his enthusiasm for the film in his 1992 book-length series of interviews with Peter Bogdanovich.
 In Newsweek magazine, famed documentary filmmaker Errol Morris named it his #1 film, stating "The most depressing movie ever made, providing reassurance that everything will definitely end badly."

 Roger Ebert added this film to his "Great Movies" list on February 11, 2010, writing:"Make Way for Tomorrow" (1937) is a nearly-forgotten American film made in the Depression ...
 The great final arc of "Make Way for Tomorrow" is beautiful and heartbreaking.
 It's easy to imagine it being sentimentalized by a studio executive, being made more upbeat for the audience.
 That's not McCarey.
 What happens is wonderful and very sad.
 Everything depends on the performances.

 Also in February 2010, the film was released by the Criterion Collection, whose website describes it asone of the great unsung Hollywood masterpieces, an enormously moving Depression-era depiction of the frustrations of family, aging, and the generation gap ...
 Make Way for Tomorrow is among American cinema's purest tearjerkers, all the way to its unflinching ending, which McCarey refused to change despite studio pressure.In interviews filmed for the Criterion release, Gary Giddins and Peter Bogdanovich summarize the film's message as to be kind to others, especially ones' family or elders.
 Giddins posits that, without being political, the film provides an argument for Social Security (which was being implemented in the United States at the time of the film's release).
 Both Giddins and Bogdanovich argue that the film avoided derogatory ethnic stereotypes by humanizing the supporting characters of the Black maid and the Jewish merchant.

 In late 2010, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically" significant.